 Complying with the school’s working arrangements

-It is anticipated that teachers’ work base will be their school, unless they are having to self-isolate or are unwell.
+It is anticipated that teachers’ work base will be their school, unless they are having to self-isolate

 This means that for the majority of the time, teachers are able to use school’s IT facilities and other resources to provide children’s learning and will adhere to the school’s Acceptable Use of IT Policy.

 Children’s learning:

+Pendeen School will deliver a remote learning pack, comprising laptops or i-pads, stationary pack, reading books, exercise books on day 1 of a lockdown or period of isolation.
+Each pack will be signed for by parents and records kept by the head teacher.

 Integrating any technology in to face to face teaching practice to enable pupil familiarity with the operating tools of the technology being used

-When working from home providing remote learning, teachers should be available for up to [??] hours including [any specific timings e.g 8:30 - 15:30] each week day.
+When working from home providing remote learning, teachers should be available between 8.30 and 4.00pm each week day.
 These timings are intended to allow time for appropriate breaks and time away from display screens but still give children consistency of contact and adequate feedback on their home learning.

 Teachers should avoid setting or responding to online work before 8am and after 6pm.

 Setting a clear body of work for children of self-isolating households.

+Pendeen will set work that, as closely as possible mirrors the school timetable and also mirrors the timetable for key worker / EHC / vulnerable children in school and is broadly as follows: